Advanced-Programming-Carasau-Project/.github/profile/README.md

    -A 3D Visualizer developed by Giulio Lo Cigno using Bevy.

-   -A Visualizer developed by Lorenzo D'Ambrosio using "....".
+   -A Visualizer developed by Lorenzo D'Ambrosio using Bevy.

    -An AI developed by Marco Murru using ".....".